Clover has New Jersey covered

 The Flu Shot Monitor from Clover, a healthcare company using technology to improve medical outcomes, surveyed seniors in New Jersey and across the U.S. to track the percentage of adults 60 and older who get vaccinated throughout this flu season.

 As opposed to traditional fee-for-service that focuses on “sick care”, Medicare Advantage insurers like Clover often offer a range of preventative care benefits, such as gym memberships, dental coverage, and home visits.
 Clover members also receive free flu shots as part of its comprehensive plan benefits.

-The January Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in New Jersey.
-The national survey was of 1,000 adults 60+ throughout the U.S. The surveys were administered through January 9, 2019.
+The February Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in New Jersey.
+The national survey was of 1,000 adults 60+ throughout the U.S.